Manigod

 Manigod (/fr/; Manegôd) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region of Eastern France.
-In 2018, it had a population of 998.
+As of 2023, the population of the commune was 1,000.

 Geography

 The linked area of Manigod consists of several different ski areas: La Croix Fry, Merdassier, Manigod Village, among others.
-The village itself is small and traditional with very few shops, all selling local produce such as the locally made Reblochon.
+The village itself is small and traditional with very few shops, all selling local produce such as Reblochon.
 The Plateau de Beauregard is a famous local walk with a view of Mont Blanc.
 The River Fier has its source in the commune.
 Nearby villages include Thônes, La Clusaz, Saint-Jean-de-Sixt and Le Grand Bornand.
-Farther away are the larger cities of Annecy (prefecture) and Chamonix.
+Further away are the larger cities of Annecy (prefecture) and Chamonix.